Roy AldertonPhD student

-I am also interested in topics in phonetics, sociolinguistics and language variation and change more generally, including dialectology, folk linguistics, grammatical variation, auditory and acoustic phonetics, and sounds of the world's languages.
+I am also interested in topics in phonetics and sociolinguistics more generally; these include auditory and acoustic phonetics, language variation and change, dialectology, folk linguistics, attitudes to language, indexicality and social meaning and sounds of the world's languages.

-I am a member of Lancaster's Phonetics Lab research group.
+I am a member of the Phonetics Lab research group.

 LING221 - Sounds of the World's Languages